-The first theoretical examination will be scheduled around the eighth week of classes in the place and date determined by the professors and the faculty.
-It will include practical problems and test questions on the topics that have been studied until the previous week of the exam included.
+The first theoretical examination will be scheduled around the eighth week of classes in the place and date determined by the faculty.
+It will include practical problems and test questions on the topics of theoretical lessons 1 to 8 (except hardware/software partitioning from lesson 8).

-The second theoretical examination will be scheduled together with the final term exam in the place and date determined by the faculty.
-It will include practical problems on all the topics that have been studied in the subject
+The second theoretical examination will be scheduled together with the term s final examin the place and date determined by the faculty.
+It will include practical problems on all the topics that have been studied in the subject but, fundamentally, hardware/software partitioning from theoretical lesson 8 and theoretical lessons 9 to 11.

-The students will have to answer all the exam questions properly to obtain the maximum mark.
+Thestudents will have to answer all the exam questions correctly to obtain the maximum mark.